zzonyo/trust-docs-test/source/index.html.md

 ###  Note  ：

-When getting information on order cancellation via get order Information interface, users can only query last 2-hour data
+When getting information on order cancellation via get order Information interface, users can only query last 2-hour data.

 At least one of order_id and client_order_id must be filled in